Knowledgator/GLiNER.cpp/examples/README.md

-# Basic Example with Small Gliner Model
+# Basic Example with Small GLiNER Model

 Before running the example, you need to download the ONNX runtime for your system.